matkoch/matkoch.github.io/_posts/2020-07-02-msbuild-tasks.md

 ## Creating the NuGet Package

 As already mentioned, we won't pack the MSBuild tasks project directly, but have another project `MainLibrary` **include the task infrastructure in its package**.
-In order to load the `CustomTasks.targets` file from the previous section, we create another `MainLibrary.props` and `MainLibrary.targets` file in our `MainLibrary` project (TODO: that gets [automatically included](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package)):
+In order to load the `CustomTasks.targets` file from the previous section, we create another `MainLibrary.props` and `MainLibrary.targets` file in our `MainLibrary` project:

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8"?>